xHunterW/Credit-Card-Optimization-Tool/README.md

 # Credit Card Optimization Tool
-This Credit Card Optimizer Tool allows users to optimize their credit-card stack to maximize rewards and minimize annual fees based on your spending profile.
+This Credit Card Optimizer Tool allows users to optimize their credit-card stack to maximize rewards and minimize annual fees based on your specific spending profile.

 Built as a Mixed-Integer Linear Program with [PuLP] and the CBC solver.